zamange/fndidy_feature_stories/stories/Feature_stories.md

 Then they should have options to add items, quantities, and prices, And they should be able to track the payment status of the invoice, And receive notifications for overdue payments.

+Title: Inventory Management Integration

+Scenario B: Business owner tracks inventory with sales.

+Given the business owner has items in their inventory, When they make a sale through the app,
+Then the app should automatically adjust the inventory count, And display an alert when stock reaches a low threshold, And provide a report of inventory levels at the end of the day.